Clement-Pirelli/IntroToFlutter/dart_percentage.md

 Nice!

 We've now achieved what we wanted to!
 I hope you now have a bit of a more grounded knowledge the dart features you'll be most likely to be using.
-In the next page, things will get more interesting as we start delving into flutter itself!
+In [the next page](dart_advanced.md), we'll go deeper into dart and its more advanced features!